Meet Liz Halliday

 Vicarious Trauma Therapy

 Professional Midwifery Advocates are not therapists but through Birth Trauma Resolution I have also trained in Vicarious Trauma Therapy within a maternity setting.
-Another hat for me!
 Vicarious trauma is harmful, not just to the individual, but to their colleagues and clients/patients too.
 Breaking the cycle of vicarious trauma is essential if we wish to improve both maternity experiences and outcomes for the families of Ireland as well as the working experience of our treasured Midwives, Obstetricians, Anaesthetists, Sonographers, Physiotherapists, Phlebotomists and any other professions associated with maternity care.

 Having the skills to address these issues among my colleagues in Ireland is fulfilling and gives me great hope for the future of our maternity services.